The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Tires

 All Specialized Tarmac SL7 and Roubaix models use Specialized’s in-house tires.
-Only the S-Works Tarmac SL7 comes with tubeless tires, while the rest of the Tarmac SL7 and all of Specialized Roubaix come with clincher tires.
+Only the S-Works Tarmac SL7 comes with tubeless tires, while the rest of the Tarmac SL7 and Specialized Roubaix comes with clincher tires.

 As an endurance bike, the Specialized Roubaix models come with wider tires (28 or 30mm) vs the Tarmac SL7 (26mm).